alealejandro1/obsidian_brain/TECHNICAL/GRAPH/The Practitioner's Guide to Graph Data - notes.md

 * Super-users
 * Super-popular content
 How to address --> Shortcut Edges.
+Note that Shortcut edges are to be used LIVE, but you cannot take a shortcut to calculate the shortcut.
+That computational cost needs to be paid (that's the precompute).

+For the movie example, shorcut edges allow you to connect 2 movies (skipping all the users).
+Situation:
+Take movie X, come up with top 100 highest rated recommended movies if you liked movie X.
+For parallel processing:
+> SETUP: Load users, movies and ratings graph into a separate environment
+> DECOMPOSE: Divide the movie_ids into N smaller, independent lists
+> ASSIGNMENT: Assign one list per processor (the parallel part)
+> ORCHESTRATION: Synchronously compute shortcut 100 edges for each movie
+> EXTRACTION: Save the results to be loaded into the production graph
+>

 Unpacking pruning techniques:
 * By score thresholds : If there is a hard numerical limit you can escape the query